spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/create-discounts.md

 1. Go to **Merchandising&nbsp;<span aria-label="and then">></span> Discount**.
 2. On the **Discount** page, click **Create new discount**.

+Review the [reference information](#reference-information-create-discounts) before you start, or look up the necessary information as you go through the process.

 ## 1. Define general settings of the discount

 1. On the **Create Discount** page, click the **General information** tab.
 2. For **STORE RELATION**, select one or more stores you want the discount to be displayed in.